learn-co-curriculum/phase-0-html-validation/README.md

 1. In your **viewing tab**, navigate View &rarr; Developer &rarr; View Source _or_ press Command-Option-U. This will give you the "Source View" of the document
-2. Select the whole HTML contents in the file, and copy it
+2. Select the whole of the HTML contents in the file, and copy them
 3. In your web browser, open a new tab to [W3C's HTML Validator][valid8r]
 4. If not already selected, select the tab that says "Validate by Direct Input"
 5. Paste all of your copied HTML in the text box labeled "Enter the Markup to